garganshul108/first-person-perspective/log.md

 User:

-- will move in direcion of view
+- will move in direction of view
 - keys 'a' and 'd' will help in rotation/ change in direction
 - arrow keys will help in movement along the direction